FallenDeity/discord.py-masterclass/docs/creating-a-bot.md

     ```

 === "With Voice Support"

+    === "Python 3.8 - 3.12"
         ```bash
         pip install discord.py[voice]
         ```

         Linux users might need to install the following packages to enable voice support:

         === "Debian/Ubuntu"
             ```bash
             sudo apt install libffi-dev libsodium-dev python3-dev
             ```

         === "Fedora/RHEL/CentOS"
             ```bash
             sudo dnf install libffi-devel libsodium-devel python3-devel
             ```

         === "Arch"
             ```bash
             sudo pacman -Syu libffi libsodium
             ```

         !!! warning "Warning"
             If you are on any other distribution, you will need to install the required packages using your package manager.

             - `libffi-dev` or `libffi-devel`
             - `libsodium-dev` or `libsodium-devel`

     === "With Voice Support (Python 3.13+)"
         ```bash
         pip install discord.py audioop-lts
         ```

         !!! info "Note"
             The `audioop-lts` package is a community maintained package that provides support for the `audioop` module in Python 3.13 and above due to its deprecation in the standard library as of Python 3.11 and removal in Python 3.13.
-Refer for more information [here](https://docs.python.org/3/library/audioop.html).
+Refer to the official Python documentation [here](https://docs.python.org/3/library/audioop.html) for more information.

 !!! note "Note"
     You can use ++ctrl+"`"++ to open a new terminal in Visual Studio Code.